List of Miracleman characters: Publication history

 Big Ben was originally devised by Dez Skinn some time before the 1982 incarnation of Warrior came into being.
 As a planned member of Challenger Force (a proposed super-team made up of Warrior characters) he appeared on the cover of Warrior #4 before debuting in the Marvelman strip in #10, dated April/May 1983.
 Following his guest appearance in the Marvelman strip, a story written by Skinn (under the pseudonym Edgar Henry) and drawn by Ian Gibson was included in the Marvelman Special in 1984, framed as one of the para-reality simulations.
 This story, "Big Ben versus King Arthur", had been made some years before.
 "The Man with No Time for Crime" then appeared in Warrior in standalone strips in Warrior again written by Skinn (this time under his own name) and drawn by Will Simpson.
-The Big Ben section of the Marvelman Special was omitted from both Eclipse and Marvel's reprint programmes.
+The Big Ben section of the Marvelman Special was omitted from Eclipse and Marvel's reprint programmes.